gamenumi/ph-enhanced/README.md

 ![Prop Hunt: Enhanced Cover](https://sv.wolvin.pw/Public/phe-prophunt_main.jpg "Prop Hunt: Enhanced v.15 New Main Menu")

 ## Information
-**Version: 15, Revision: H release type: Public "(Minor Updates)"**
+**Version: 15, Revision: H, Release Type: Public**

-*This update will receive occassional updates since the development status are on hiatus.*
+Minor Update (*This update will receive occassional updates since the development status are on hiatus.*)

 ### Main gamemode Description
 Prop Hunt: Enhanced is an enhanced version of Classic original **Prop Hunt** Gamemode.
 The gamemode is focused to be always maintained and fully customizable with many things.